 Certainly some prices have been paid.
 I have lost my work at The Wire as a consequence of the Open Letter, by the fear generated by the online defamation.
 Cowards.
 They didn’t even both to try to talk to me, just dropped me without even directly telling me.
 I had an interview taken down off a podcast, which was actually a shame as it had gone really well and had nothing to do with any ‘controversial’ topic but was rather focussed on my research on the recorded female voice in public spaces, which is a very interesting thing to think about, I think.
 This is one of the things I find strange, actually, in these calls to ‘no-platform’ people or to lose them work.
 At The Wire or in my Philosophy teaching or on panels or in talks, I rarely, if ever, talk about the topics I am currently supposed to have a ‘wrong’ position on.
 Even if I did, I am not sure these events and positions work in the way that people trying to block me from them think they do.
 Teaching is never about indoctrination, for example, especially not in philosophy.
 We discuss ideas, arguments, positions, people disagree, we often end up in aporia and further questions rather than unanimity.
 I never push a ‘line’ that I would expect everyone to agree to.

 Similarly in talks, panels, everyone in the audience is always free to question, critique, denounce etc. I like that sort of robust back-and-forth, and I enjoy listening to and responding to even very strong criticism, I think a lot of people do.
 Further, If I give a talk about Diogenes and humour, or about laughter and the law, or about feminism, or music, but I am supposed to hold a terrible position on one topic, does this mean that I should not also give talks about other, unrelated, topics?
 Does my very presence at a talk or on a panel mean something bad?
 Am I a kind of contaminant, a malign presence?
-Someone to be shunned because of something I supposedly think, or believe, or have written, or said, or because I appeared with people or persons who are deemed to be wronguns, or because I gave a talk on ‘naughtiness’, or because I spoke about the sacred, or nature, or the sun, or paganism, or whatever, or because, because, anything, everything, something, nothing…just be cancelled already, you annoying woman!
-If it’s any consolation, I am thinking of running away to live in a cupboard or by a river, or something, so perhaps I will disappear, and, in any case, of course, as always, you never have to pay any attention to me in the first place – in fact, I would recommend this.
+Someone to be shunned because of something I supposedly think, or believe, or have written, or said, or because I appeared with people or persons who are deemed to be ‘wrong’, or because I gave a talk on ‘naughtiness’, or because I spoke about the sacred, or nature, or the sun, or paganism, or whatever, or because, because, anything, everything, something, nothing…

 The ‘contaminant’ model, I suppose, is the sort of attitude taken in the anonymously-authored ‘TERFs Out of Art – Statement of Intent’, posted the other day.
 Like the ‘Open Letter’ it does not reveal who is behind it, only that it is overseen by ‘by a group of trans people and cis women’.
 I am not sure why they chose to remain anonymous, but I suppose that is up to them.
 Perhaps they feel frightened by me, or that they would be criticised by other people.
 But to me it feel unbalanced and asymmetrical to be so obviously and personally the target of this anonymous group (their ‘pinned tweet’ [edit: WAS their pinned tweet, they changed it for their statement of intent] is a link to a googledoc of an old Facebook thread from my wall operating they think as ‘proof’ that I outed myself as a ‘TERF’ – they claim I deleted it, ‘avoiding accountability’, but I actually just locked it because the discussion was getting heated and because I often lock posts when I try to sleep.
 Whoever is running the Twitter account resurrected it as a kind of backstory to my apparent current ‘TERFyness’ I guess, though I wonder in these situations whether this is actually a kind thing to do – less so for me, but for trans people who might be hurt by it.
 If the content is so upsetting, why put it back online?
 Wouldn’t it decrease harm to leave it offline?).
 In any case, I don’t think the Facebook thread does any such thing as confirm me as a ‘TERF’, whatever people mean by that, but obviously people can make up their own mind.